Ellie Johnston (rugby league): Playing career

 In May 2019, after playing for the North Coast Bulldogs at the Women's Country Championships, Johnston was selected to represent NSW Country at the Women's National Championships.

 In September 2020, she joined the St. George Illawarra Dragons NRL Women's Premiership team.
 In Round 1 of the 2020 NRLW season, she made her debut for the Dragons in a 18–4 loss to the Sydney Roosters.

-In the 2021 and 2022 NRL Women's Premiership seasons Ellie played as a for the Parramatta Eels.
+In the 2021 and 2022 NRL Women's Premiership seasons Johnston played as a for the Parramatta Eels.